Case Study 43: Catholic Church authorities in Maitland-Newcastle

 The Royal Commission has delivered the report of Case Study 43 - The response of Catholic Church authorities to allegations of child sexual abuse in the Maitland–Newcastle region - to the Governor-General and governments.

 The Royal Commission's Terms of Reference require that its work does not prejudice current or future criminal or civil proceedings.
-For this reason, Commissioners have recommended the report should not be released to the public at this time.
-It is expected that the report will be made available to the public at a later date.
+For this reason, Commissioners recommended the report should be withheld until those proceedings had concluded.

 The report was published in full on 20 October 2020.